 Campground Trail — 0.2 Miles — Natural Surface — Easy

-Fall Creek Lake (345 acre) provides good Largemouth Bass fishing and is home to state record catches for Channel Catfish and Bluegill.
+Fall Creek Lake (345 acre) provides catches of Largemouth Bass and is home to state record catches for Channel Catfish and Bluegill.
 Fishing is best in the spring and fall and is good from either a boat or the bank.
-Bank fishing and wade fishing is decent in creeks throughout the park.
+Anglers enjoy bank and wade fishing in creeks throughout the park.

 Trail Length: 24 miles